 The pro-forma balance sheets post issue under the various scenarios are set out in Section 6.12.
-These have been prepared based on FerrAus' and Brockman Resources' audited financial statements and Wah Nam International's unaudited financial statements as at 30 June 2010 and the transaction events relating to the issue of Wah Nam International Shares pursuant to the Offer, the Brockman Resources Offer and the Prospectus.
+These have been prepared based on FerrAus' and Brockman Resources' audited financial statements and Wah Nam International's unaudited financial statements as at 30 June 2010 and the transaction events relating to the issue of Wah Nam International Shares pursuant to the Offer, the Brockman Resources Offer and the Prospectus but not the proposed issue of 600 million Wah Nam International Shares under the Placement Mandate referred to in Section 3.12.